your printing and binding options explained, including print-on-demand

 Fiction is normally printed on a bookwove paper stock, which comes in white or cream options.
 Bond is a paper stock option that is less expensive and usually used to save on costs (e.g. for non-fiction works, like text books).
 Illustrations and photo inserts can be printed on coated papers for an enhanced effect.

 Print vs Digital – which to choose?

-Bear in mind however, that people don’t always buy books with the intention of reading them!
-When it comes to giving gifts or for books intended to be read to children, people tend to be drawn more towards printed editions than the e-book.
+Consider too that people do not always buy books with the intention of reading them!
+When it comes to giving gifts or for books intended to be read to children, people tend to be drawn more towards printed editions rather than e-books.